It’s Christmas party season and if you’re an IBS (irritable bowel syndrome) sufferer you may have more to worry about than simply what to wear.

 Finding an outfit to wear that you feel good in will also help to keep your stress in check.

 Avoid caffeine as it can affect your bowels.
 Instead try drinking decaffeinated alternatives, tea or soft drinks.
-Don’t forget that caffeine is also in fizzy drinks like coca cola, and in chocolate.
+Don’t forget that caffeine is also in fizzy drinks like coca-cola, and chocolate.

 Alcohol dehydrates your body and can also cause bloating, particularly if you are drinking champagne or sparkling wines.
 Go easy on the free drinks and try interspersing them with water to keep yourself well-hydrated.